Jon Costas: Re-elections

-In 2007, Costas defeated 4th District Republican City Councilman Robert McCasland with 65% of the vote in the May 8, 2007 Republican primary.
+In 2007, Costas defeated 4th District Republican City Councilman Robert McCasland with 65% of the vote in the Republican primary.
 No Democrat challenged Costas, and he was re-elected on November 6, 2007.
-Costas continued to enjoy the support of the local labor, even though the city passed no significant union-friendly ordinances.
 Costas was endorsed by both major newspapers, with the Times noting that Costas "whipped the city's finances into better shape" and "created a spirit of cooperative enthusiasm in the city".

 On June 2, 2008, Costas was defeated by Greg Zoeller for the Republican nomination for Indiana Attorney General at the Indiana Republican State Convention.
-Costas was subsequently campaign manager for Zoeller's successful run against Democrat Linda Pence.
+Costas subsequently campaign-managed Zoeller's successful run against Democrat Linda Pence.

 Costas was unopposed in the May 2011 primary election for mayor.
 He won 68% of the vote in the general election against Bob McCasland, who ran as an Independent.
-Costas easily defeated McCasland in the 2007 Republican primary.
-Scott Smith filed as a Democratic candidate but later dropped-out because he lives in Lowell.
+Costas defeated McCasland in the 2007 Republican primary.

-Costas was re-elected in 2015 unopposed before standing down in 2019.
+Costas ran unopposed in 2015 and served as mayor before retiring in 2020.

-On December 8th, 2022, Costas announced he would be running for mayor for the upcoming year in 2023, after current mayor, Matt Murphy, stepped down.
+On December 8, 2022, Costas announced he would be running for mayor for the upcoming year in 2023, after current mayor, Matt Murphy, stepped down.

+In November 2023, it was reported that Costas beat Democratic challenger Hannah Trueblood with 58.42% of the vote, and he became mayor yet again.